yWorks/yGuard/README.md

 ## Usage

 `yGuard` is distributed with usage instructions.
-In your distribution, `README.html` contains documentation about the bundled `ant` task.
+In your distribution, `docs/index.html` contains documentation about the bundled `ant` task.

-In subsequent releases the documentation _may_ be uploaded to GitHub directly.
+An online version of this documentation [is available as well](https://yworks.github.io/yguard/).

 ## Building